 Note that this is why you cannot use the 1kOhm technique with TTL inputs having a higher load.
 For example, a standard TTL input has up to 1.6mA flowing out of in on a L, which would push the input voltage it sees up to about 2V and right into the forbidden zone.
 (Yes, bipolar TTL inputs have an output current when an L signal is applied.
 The explanation why is out of scope of this document.)

 If you use the two I2C GPIO pins as normal outputs, you can still use the 1kOhm design, but it fails for input and I2C mode.
 For that you need a bi-directional level shifter.

 The authorative reference is by NPX (used to be Philips), described in this Applicatio Note.
+(NPX seems to not have it online anymore.
+Thanks to Adafuit for providing a copy!)
 The SMD FETs are a bit tricky to handle, but you can roll your own level shifter following this document.
 You can also get them pre-assembled, e.g. from Sparkfun, just search for "Logic Level Converter".
 Make sure to connect the higer voltage to "HV" and the lower one to "LV" and use only the "TX" conections, the "RX" ones are not bi-directional.

 Also note that these level-shifters are relaticvely slow, and can add 100ns delay or more.
 For I2C with a maximum clock rate of 400kHz, that is fine.
 But shifing a fast SPI bust this way is unlikely to work or may not be reliable.